0BAB1/HOLY_CORE_COURSE/readme.md

 - Python programming.
 - RISC-V assembly.
 - SystemVerilog / HDL knowledge.
-- Have a linux distro
+- Have a linux distro (you can do it on windows, glhf)

 **Please check out the setup mnual before starting the course !**